 From initial consultation to final installation, every set of triple glazed windows in Melbourne is built to your exact specifications at our Cheltenham factory.
 Here is how the process works when you order from Windows Republic.

 The cost of triple glazing is lower than most homeowners expect.
-On average, the triple glazed windows price is just 10–15% more than equivalent double glazed windows — a modest premium for significantly better thermal performance.
+On average, the triple glazed windows price is just 10 to 15% more than equivalent double glazed windows, a modest premium for significantly better thermal performance.
 The exact cost depends on window type, size, and the number of openings in your project.
 Below are our current triple glazed windows cost ranges for Melbourne installations, fully supplied and installed.

 Per window, standard residential sizes.
 Includes Low-E glass, argon fill, uPVC frame, and installation.